The IQ Question

 Is Taleb right?
 Is IQ bullshit?
 Is psychology bullshit?

 Now for the IQ question.
-IQ is not bullshit, but there are a lot of misconceptions about it.
+IQ is not bullshit, but there are many misconceptions about it.

 What is IQ?
-People often say things like "My IQ is X" or "You obviously have a low IQ".
+People often say things like “My IQ is X” or “You obviously have a low IQ”.
 (I sometimes say things like this.)
-Statements like this presume that intelligence can be simply measured by an IQ test in the same way that height is measured by a ruler.
+Such statements presume that intelligence can be measured by an IQ test in the same way that height is measured by a ruler.

 When talking about traits, we need to distinguish between three things: